|| Subscribe to this page Nebraska Tobacco Facts|

 - Youth who use cigars, cigarillos, or little cigars: 8% in 2013 - down from 18.2% in 2003.

-- 97% of Nebraskans agree that inhaling secondhand smoke is harmful to babies and children.
+- 97% of Nebraskans agree that inhaling secondhand smoke is harmful to children and adults.

 Sources: Nebraska Behavioral Risk Factor Surveillance System (BRFSS), Nebraska Youth Risk Behavior Survey (YRBS), Nebraska Vital Statistics, Nebraska Adult Tobacco/Social Climate Survey, Nebraska Pregnancy Risk Assessment Monitoring System (PRAMS), U.S. Centers for Disease Control and Prevention, Campaign for Tobacco-Free Kids